Swan Song Journey

 Meet Kate

-Guiding individuals and families in South East Queensland, through life’s significant and unique transitions, with an open heart and mind, and a shoulder to lean on.
+Assisting individuals and families through life’s significant and unique transitions, with an open heart, mind; a shoulder to lean on.

 I Am Here to Support You Every Step Of The Way